MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 Apart from the request file, you can create a certificate request through the Certificate services web portal.
 This step completes on the target machine for ease of certificate installation.
 If the certificate request using the AD-CS web portal is not possible, ensure to export the certificate as indicated below:

-1. On the computer hosting the Operations Manager feature for which you are requesting a certificate, open a web browser, and connect to the computer hosting Certificate server web address
+1. On the computer hosting the Operations Manager feature for which you are requesting a certificate, open a web browser, and connect to the computer hosting Certificate server web address.
 For example, `https://<servername>/certsrv`.
 2. On the **Microsoft Active Directory Certificate Services Welcome** page, select **Request a certificate**.
 3. On the **Request a Certificate** page, select **advanced certificate request**.